sdiehl/wiwinwlh/tutorial.md

 ==> Ord a => [a]
 ```

-If a single parameter typeclass expresses a property of a type ( i.e. it's in a
+If a single parameter typeclass expresses a property of a type ( i.e. whether
-class or not in class ) then a multiparameter typeclass expresses relationships
+it's in a class or not in class ) then a multiparameter typeclass expresses
-between types.
-For example if we wanted to express the relation a type
+relationships between types.
+For example if we wanted to express the relation a
-can be converted to another type we might use a class like:
+type can be converted to another type we might use a class like:

 ~~~~ {.haskell include="src/16-type-families/mparam.hs"}
 ~~~~